sciencelabshs/makecode/docs/examples/bauble.md

 A great idea is to paint and decorate the model after you print it.
 PVA glue and glitter are a perfect way to make your bauble shine!

-Here are some things you can do with it.
 When you are ready to move onto the next project, click finish, then Home in the menu bar.
+You can also, save, print or share your project!

 ![last steps]](/docs/static/examples/shared/done.png#center?v=DOCVER-1)